 Step 1: As with any mold removal project, you must take proper safety precautions to protect yourself and your family.
 Wear a dust mask, protective gloves, goggles and clothing you don’t mind throwing away afterward.
 Make sure the room is well-ventilated and avoid any unnecessary exposure to mold spores.

 Step 2: You need to clean the area with an antifungal cleaner like Clorox Antifungal Cleaner with Bleach (a 1:10 ratio of bleach to water).
-Use a scrub brush or sponge, and make sure to get all surfaces where mold might be growing.
+Use a scrub brush or sponge, and make sure to get all shower and bathtub surfaces where mold might be growing.
 Rinse thoroughly with clean water afterward.

 Step 3: After cleaning the area with the bleach solution, use an enzyme-based cleaner to eliminate all residue of mold, as well as any other organic matter in the room.
-Enzyme cleaners can break down organic materials such as mold and are available at most hardware stores.
+Enzyme cleaners can break down organic materials such as mold fungus and are available at most hardware stores.